Terminal Tips and Tricks

 Some terminology: the shell is the program that you use to interact with programs on CAEN and the files in your home directory.
 It’s often used interchangeably with terms like terminal, command line, and command prompt.

-.
+The default shell on CAEN is bash.
 In fact, it’s the default shell on many

 systems, such as OS X and many breeds of Linux.
 There are other shells; many

-, so feel free to try another one out.
+people swear by zsh, so feel free to try another one out.
 The tips listed here

-, and probably other shells as well.
+are compatible with both bash and zsh, and probably other shells as well.

 You don’t need to read this document from beginning to end.
 Scan through the headings and look at any appealing sections.
 If you had to read only one thing, it should be tab-completion.